ORNL/GridKit/src/Model/PhasorDynamics/SynchronousMachine/GenClassical/README.md

 # Classical Generator

-An electrical machine model with two differential variables (i.e. second order model) is often called classical generator model.
-While its predicitve ability is limited, it is useful for studies of grid network properties.
+An electrical machine model with two differential variables (i.e. second-order model) is often called classical generator model.
+While its predictive ability is limited, it is useful for studies of grid network properties.
 Mathematically, it is equivalent to a driven damped pendulum model.